alexacker08/mobile-flashcards/README.md

 ### Adding a new flashcard to a deck

-To add a new question card, click "Add Card" which will take you to a simple fill in screen where you can input you question and answer if this statement is correct or not correct.
-After filling this out, you'll be taken back to the previous screen.
+To add a new question card, click "Add Card" which will take you to a simple fill in screen where you can input your question and answer.

 ### The Quiz
-When you start the quiz, you'll be shown statements and you must answer if they are correct or not.
+When you start the quiz, you'll be asked a question which you hopefully know or will eventually learn :).
+You can check the answer by clcking the "Answer" text which will bring a up a modal showing the respective answer.
 Once the quiz is complete, you'll be able to review your score where at that time.
 In the scoring screen, you'll also be given the option to retake the quiz or go back to the cards homepage.

 That's it.
 If you have any specific questions regarding the react setup of the project, I recommend you check out the create-react-native-app README documentation found in the link [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).